 Barbara Rapaport: Right?
 It impacts every part of your business.
 It impacts the humanity of your business.
 It puts you in jeopardy around being sabotaged.
 I mean, it just has so many implications.
 So I think that’s something that business leaders and their teams have to work together on trying to anticipate.

 I’m a big believer in scenario planning.
 So I think in this day and age more and more scenario planning should be part of general strategic planning.

 Andrew Powell: And do you think part of what made the last year tough was that no one had scenarios for this?

 Barbara Rapaport: Yeah, absolutely.
 You know, a couple of years ago I watched this really great show, at the time it was on Bravo—I think you can get them on streaming networks now.
 It was called “Counterpart.”
-It starred J. K. Simmons, who I like a lot, and he played two guys, the same guy who lived in parallel universes, and the parallel universe has happened.
-And one parallel universe faced a pandemic and was almost destroyed and the other one was saved and there was this bitterness between the two universes.
-The one that stayed healthy actually caused the pandemic in the other.
-And I remember watching that, people wearing mask and no one’s on the street in the one universe, and everybody’s living their happy life in the other one, and I’m like, this is surreal, right?
+It starred J. K. Simmons, who I like a lot, and he played two guys, the same guy who lived in parallel universes, and the parallel universes happened and one parallel universe faced a pandemic and was almost destroyed and the other one was saved and there was this bitterness between the two universes.
+That the one that stayed healthy actually caused the pandemic in the other.
+And I remember watching that, people wearing masks and no one’s on the street in the one universe, and everybody’s living their happy life in the other one, and I’m like, this is surreal, right?
 And then it happened.